amplication/docs/docs/faqs/faqs.md

   **Community Edition (CE)** – contains Amplication's core functionality.
 It is open-source and free to use for the whole community.
 The Amplication Community Edition continues to be licensed under the [Apache 2.0 license](https://github.com/amplication/amplication/blob/master/LICENSE).

   **Enterprise Edition (EE)** - adds advanced operations, security, and commercially orientated features.
 The Enterprise Edition is built on top of the Community Edition and the additional functionality will be supplied as source-available.
-While users can view and download the code, ownership of the code remains with Amplication, meaning users cannot resell it.
+While users can view and download the code, ownership of the platform code remains with Amplication, meaning users cannot resell it.
 Use of the Amplication Enterprise Edition is subject to the Amplication [Terms of Service](https://amplication.com/terms)

 </details>